SmokeSys/PythonTests/README.md

 # PythonTests
-From beginner to intermediate(i hope)
+From beginner to intermediate(I hope)